modelscope/richdreamer/gpu_installation_guide.md

 Cuda 11.7 should appear in both version instances and
 \"torch.cuda.is_available()\" should return true.

 If not, check your conda environment is activated.
-If still persists, try pip uninstall the torch packages above and reinstall.
+If still persists, try to pip uninstall the torch packages above and reinstall.

 We will need to install all the python libraries in requirements_3d.txt.
 We can do this using the \"awk\" command to install each package one at